pgexperts/accidentalDBA/README.md

 Accidental DBA Tutorial Files
 =============================

-Version 0.4.
-Updated for OSCON 2014 and PostgreSQL 9.3
+Version 0.5.
+Updated to correct issues found during OSCON 2014

 This repository contains files for the Accidental DBA tutorial.
 These files are required to perform the hands-on exercises.